 Tree 17 - Queensland Kauri Pine

-Found at the Drill Hall, this is a group of six trees were likely planted following construction of the hall just after 1901.
+At the Drill Hall on the corner of Murray and Crowther Streets in Bayswater, there is a group of six trees that were likely planted following construction of the hall just after 1901.

 They are large, well developed specimens of Lemon Scented Gums.